enjoysarma/SimilarityDetection/README.md

 If fewer arguments are passed, the application will ask for the arguments interactively.

 Test suite is available in tests folder with micro, mini and full packages available.
 Each package consists of selected student projects, consisting of ~1000 or more lines of code.
+Tests are given in compressed tarball.
+Before proceeding, decompress them with the following command:

+	tar -xjf test_suite.tar.bz2

 # References